A new mode for quicker code

 Wooldridge has a daily Scrum meeting with all the members of his enablement team as well as their direct leadership teams.
 It’s a large group, so they raise any issues they want to discuss beforehand in a dedicated Slack channel.

-‘Slack democratises collaboration and communication.
-The level of transparency it brings is huge, and it shouldn’t be underestimated, especially in today’s climate.’
+“Slack democratizes collaboration and communication.
+The level of transparency it brings is huge, and it shouldn’t be underestimated, especially in today’s climate.”